junwatu/ai-narrative-and-voices/blog/README.md

 These are enhancements recommendations to make this base project better and usable:

-- Add video composer function which compose the generated narrative audio and the original video.
+- Add video composer function which composes the generated narrative audio and the original video.
 - Add longer video duration upload.
-- Add video user interface to show the final result.
+- Add a video user interface to show the final result.

 ## Code Repository Link